gsa-tts-archived/document-extractor-poc/docs/THREAT_MODEL.md

             E3---F1(((OR))):::booleanOr
               F1-- mitigated by ---G1(GSA requires a user have a GSA e-mail, which requires a background check.):::condition F1-- mitigated by ---G2(GitHub accounts in the GSA GitHub organization requires two-factor authentication.):::condition
+              F1-- mitigated by ---G3(main branch is protected and requires a code review approval from another person before code is accepted.):::condition
           D2---E4(Have access to AWS to change code or other configuration.):::condition E4-- mitigated by ---F2(Protected by two-factor authentication and only specific individuals are given access.):::condition
       B1---C3(Suppy chain attack to make the larger application inoperable.):::condition